divyanshurs/divyanshurs.github.io/_pages/about.md

 <img src="images/win2.png?raw=true" width="300" height="300"> <img src="images/win_self.png?raw=true" width="300" height="300">

-During my two semesters of involvement in this competition, I had the opportunity to gain valuable experience in both reactive and pre-mapping based controls.
-This hands-on experience allowed me to put into practice the theoretical concepts I had learned in my classes at UPenn, reshaping and applying them effectively.
-Additionally, my expertise in creating software pipelines and utilizing ROS (Robot Operating System) proved to be advantageous in this context.
+Throughout my active participation in this competition for two semesters, I acquired valuable experience in the implementation of both reactive and pre-mapping based controls.
+This practical engagement enabled me to apply the theoretical concepts I learned during my studies at UPenn, effectively reshaping and putting them into practice.
+Furthermore, my proficiency in developing software pipelines and leveraging the capabilities of the Robot Operating System (ROS) proved to be advantageous in this context.

 The competition itself was divided into two distinct parts.
 In the first phase, our objective was to navigate the track without relying on a pre-mapped path, instead adopting a reactive-based approach to control the autonomous go-kart.
 Our goal was to react to the observed track in real-time, ensuring safe operation throughout five laps to secure victory.
 To achieve this, we decided to leverage the power of image-based grass detection using a single monocular camera.
 By transforming the camera's image into a pre-calibrated bird's eye view and adjusting depth measurements on a per-pixel basis, we were able to obtain an extremely reliable lane detection capability.
 These detections were then converted into a Laser Scan format, which served as input for our gap-follow algorithm.
 Our approach demonstrated solid performance, especially under favorable lighting conditions.
 You can watch the back-end visualization of our algorithm and the actual run below.